gsolano0625/tech-topics/docs/Object Oriented Programming in GO - Banking.md

 # Implementing Object-Oriented Programming in Go: A Banking Example

 Object-Oriented Programming (OOP) is a popular paradigm that organizes software design around data, or objects, rather than functions and logic.
 In Go, although not a purely object-oriented language, we can still apply OOP principles effectively.

+#### Understanding Go's Philosophy

+Go, often referred to as Golang, was designed with simplicity and efficiency in mind.
+The creators of Go aimed to build a language that was easy to understand and productive to work with.
+As a result, Go avoids some of the complexities found in traditional OOP languages.

+In Go, there are no classes or inheritance, which are staples of classical OOP.
+Instead, Go uses structs and interfaces to enable object-oriented design.
+This approach aligns with Go's philosophy of favoring composition over inheritance, encouraging developers to build modular and reusable code without the complexities associated with deep inheritance hierarchies.

-In this article, we’ll explore how to implement OOP concepts in Go by building a simple banking system.
+Let's explore how to implement OOP concepts in Go by building a simple banking system.

 ### Understanding the Banking Example